TomTomTommi/HiNet/README.md

 # HiNet: Deep Image Hiding by Invertible Network
-This repo is the official code for [*HiNet: Deep Image Hiding by Invertible Network]():
+This repo is the official code for

 * [**HiNet: Deep Image Hiding by Invertible Network.**](https://link.springer.com/chapter/10.1007/978-3-030-58568-6_24) [*Junpeng Jing*]